 The widest tornado ever recorded was in El Reno, Oklahoma, in 2013 – measuring 2.6 miles wide, with speeds of over 290mph.

-Depending on how dedicated you are to your tornado research project, you could also visit Severe Studios and watch live storm chasing online!
-This does involve some patience and regular checks, as chasers will – of course – only go live once the action is happening.
-Though, there are plenty of previous storm-chasing videos to enjoy while you wait.
+Depending on how dedicated you are to your tornado research project, you could also visit Severe Studios and watch live storm chasing online! regular checks as chasers will – of course – only go live once the action is happening.
+Though, there are plenty of previous storm-chasing videos to watch while you wait.

 5. Houseplants